My Supply

 We really want to make sure everyone in our region is using safe, modern pipes, so here’s how to check and replace yours.

-If your house was built in or after 1970, you shouldn’t have lead pipes.
-If your house is older than that, you might need to check the pipes, as it has never been a legal requirement to replace lead pipes in homes built then.
+If your house was built before 1970, you might need to check the pipes, as it has never been a legal requirement to replace lead pipes in homes built then.

 To check if you have lead pipes, you will need to: